Articles > Information Technology > What is information security?

-Information security professionals oversee computer networks and promptly investigate data breaches.
+What is information security exactly?
+Sometimes known as “infosec,” it falls under the broader information technology opens in new window (IT) field and focuses on protecting data, checking for vulnerabilities in network systems, blocking unauthorized access.
+Professionals in this field oversee computer networks and promptly investigate data breaches.
 They use protective software, like firewalls and data encryption programs, to guard sensitive information.
 They also stay updated on IT security trends and advise on security protocols and enhancements.

 While some people use the terms interchangeably, information security and cybersecurity are separate fields and have different functions.
 (The National Institute of Standards and Technology classifies these areas as different fields and lists them separately in its glossary of terms.)